-One of the biggest mass suicides ever happened in Demmin, a small town in the North East of Germany.
+Germany's biggest mass suicides ever happened in April / May 1945 in Demmin, a small town in the North East of Germany.
 It became known as the «Tragedy of Demmin» in which likely more than a thousand men and women took their own lives and that of their children — until this very day this dark history influences the people in Demmin and this town in a very special manner as neo nazis have taken to the streets to commemorate the dead - every year on the 8th May.

 Between April 30, 1945, the day Hitler committed suicide, and May 3, 1945, more than 1,000 people in Demmin (estimates reach up to 2,500) decided to take their own lives.
 They used poison or gas, hanged themselves and their children, or shot each other.
 Women tied their children around their bodies and walked, burdened by stones, into the nearby rivers of the Peene, the Tollense or the Schwanensee (Swan Lake) in the center of Demmin.

 Panic spread in this small town and became almost contagious.
 The Russian revenge and retaliation for the equally indescribable atrocities of the German army in the East was feared by everybody.
-As a result hundreds of Demmin citizens, particularly those strongly loyal to Hitler, committed suicide, others were simply physically as well as psychologically not strong enough to see a light at the end of the tunnel.
-The fear of what they will soon have to endure, and how they themselves and their children would be treated when the Russians arrive, was too much for them to bear.
+As a result hundreds of Demmin citizens committed suicide, others were simply physically as well as psychologically not strong enough to see a light at the end of the tunnel.
+The fear of what they will soon have to endure, and how they themselves and their children would be treated when the Russians were to arrive, was too much for them to bear.
 The firm conviction to do the right thing, and deciding to end their own and the lives of their children, to spare them from shame and torment, made mothers and fathers become murderers.